skipper-com/dtc_mlops_course_project/README.md

 - prediction drift
 - and model quality
 3. Next step is to build simple monitoring tool to get drifted data.
 I used docker compose to run PostgreSQL + Adminer + Grafana with command ```bash sudo docker compose up -d``` to prepare environment for monitoring.
 4. When the service works constantly in production initial dataset could be used as reference, then all prediction requests would be dataset to check against reference.
 Requests could be packed in batch (for a day or for thousand examples) depending on requests per day.
-I choose reference dataset as first 20 000 records of Airbnb data and simulate 10 batches (binned records) from remaining records.
+I chose reference dataset as first 20 000 records of Airbnb data and simulate 10 batches (binned records) from remaining records.
 5. Then I calculate drift metrics using evidently (05-monitoring.py) and put them in database.
 6. Last but not least I created a dashboard in Grafana to show drifted prediction and number of drifted columns.